| Previous Page | Next Page | Index

-Portsmouth 9 Aug 1813 Sailed with the West Indies convoy.
+Portsmouth 9 Aug 1813 departed with the West Indies convoy.

 1 Jul 1814, arrived Halifax, from the Chesapeake.

-Deal 15 Aug 1814 Arrived from Portsmouth, and has sailed for the River.
+Deal 15 Aug 1814 arrived from Portsmouth, and has departed for the River.

 Chatham 3 Oct 1814 Is to be paid off here.